Obituary of Elsie Elizabeth Carome

 She was preceded in death by her parents and is survived by her children Katie and Will; her sisters, Mariah "Penny" Ruggles; Louisa Meyer and her husband, James Meyer; and Caroline Kermath; and many nieces and nephews, including, Rebecca and Sarah Ruggles; Benjamin Meyer, his wife Holly and their children; John Meyer; James and Mark Kermath.

 To celebrate Elsie's life, the family is hosting a reception on Saturday, December 15th from 1-3pm at St. Alban's Refectory, Washington, DC.
 A Service of Witness to the Resurrection followed by a reception and showing of some of her artwork will be held on Monday, December 17th at 3:30pm at Chevy Chase Presbyterian Church, Washington, DC.
 In honor of Elsie's bright spirit, the family invites you to join them in wearing a splash of color.

 In lieu of flowers, donations may be made in Elsie's honor to the National Brain Tumor Society.

-To plant a beautiful memorial tree in memory of Elsie Carome, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Elsie Carome, please visit Tribute Store